 At Children’s Hospital Colorado, our mental health experts strongly recommend that children and youth not watch 13 Reasons Why, and certainly not alone.
 If your child does watch the show, our experts recommend watching it with them, if you can, and following the tips below on how to talk to them about the show.

-In the series 13 Reasons Why, teen Hannah Baker commits suicide.
+In season one of the Netflix series 13 Reasons Why, teen Hannah Baker commits suicide.
 Before she does, she records 13 audiotapes and sends them to 13 people she holds responsible.
-The no-holds-barred depiction of sex, drugs and suicide in the series, recently released on Netflix, has captured the attention of a lot of teens — and mental health professionals.
+In season two of the controversial drama (which premiered in May 2018), Polaroid photos give more clues around tragic events like suicide, rape and school shootings.

 People who think about suicide are usually struggling with mental illness, and most do so because they’re in emotional distress.
 They want their pain to end, and suicide seems like the only way.